A pro triathlete’s guide to Christmas training

 On that topic, it’s fine to overindulge or have a few extra sherries if you want to.
 Sticking to a strict diet will cause more stress than abstaining, so allow yourself a few extra chocolates seconds, or even thirds!

 Christmas doesn’t have to be unhealthy, though.
 There’s a lot of healthy meals you can make, especially with an abundance of leftovers, such as stews, curries, stir-fries and soups, to name a few examples.
-The internet is full of great ideas.
+220Triathlon’s recipe corner is full of great ideas.

-To sign off, 2021 has been another challenging year, but we all were able to enjoy the sport we love, as a racer, a coach or even a spectator.
-Let’s hope in 2022 we see another move towards normality and a healthier world.
+To sign off, perhaps you have had a challenging year, perhaps a successful one.
+Regardless, I hope you were all able to enjoy the sport we love, as a racer, a coach or even a spectator.
+Merry Christmas!